 The Queen celebrated her 80th birthday on 21 April 2006, when she became the third-oldest reigning monarch in British and Commonwealth history.
 Despite being in excellent health she has started to hand over some public duties to her children, as well as to other members of the Royal Family.

 However, her popularity among British people has remained extremely high, largely thanks to her dedication to charitable courses as patron of more than 600 charities and other organisations.
-Her reign is not without opposition from some quarters, but polls conducted in Britain in 2006 and 2007 revealed strong support for her.
+Her reign was not without opposition from some quarters, but polls conducted in Britain in 2006 and 2007 revealed strong support for her.

 In the 2006 Ipsos MORI poll conducted on behalf of the Sun newspaper, an overwhelming 72 per cent of respondents were in favour of retaining the monarchy and this may have been down to the country’s undoubted respect and affection for Queen Elizabeth.
 An even greater percentage (85 per cent) were satisfied with the way the Queen carries out her role as monarch.
 When asked about if and when the Queen should retire, 64 per cent stated that she should "never retire".